IntersectAustralia/excel-fu/module-2/index.markdown

 ### Formatting

-Applying a bit of formatting can really to assist with the interpretation of the figures:
+Applying a bit of formatting can really to assist with the interpretation of the figures.
+In this case the Minimum, Average and Maximum lines are highlighted in Yellow.

 ![Min, average, max formatting](04.png)

 ### Hidden Rows

-As can [hiding rows](http://office.microsoft.com/en-au/excel-help/show-or-hide-columns-and-rows-HP010342574.aspx) so we can align the calculated values with the column headings:
+We can use can Excel's [row hiding feature](http://office.microsoft.com/en-au/excel-help/show-or-hide-columns-and-rows-HP010342574.aspx) to align the calculated values with the column headings:

 ![Hiding cells](05.png)